Welcome to today's edition of the Rush 24-7 podcast.

 And by the way, she's out there trying to give Obama some stealth lessons.

-Hillary has avoided using Obama's favorite word bold.
+Hillary has avoided using Obama's favorite word, bold.

 Everything with Obama is going to be bold.

-Hillary yesterday and her at her hearings, and by the way.
+Hillary yesterday at her hearings.

-By the way, did you see any of the Hillary hearings?
+And by the way, by the way, did you see any of the Hillary hearings?

 What a love.

-Here's the woman with conflict after conflict after conflict, and eleven of the twelve Republican senator chairs were absent at one time or another.
+And 11 of the 12 Republican senator chairs were absent at one time or another.

 They didn't press her on anything.

-The Republicans have totally laid down.
+They have laid down, the Republicans have totally laid down.

 It's apparent to me that they're not going to do anything of any kind that's critical or whatever until long after the inauguration, until long after things.

-And even then, I don't know that they'll Do it.
+And even then, I don't know that they'll do it.

-The nominee for attorney general worked in the pardon office, and he didn't know anything about who was pardoned, supposedly, Eric Holder.
+The nominee for Attorney General worked in the pardon office, and he didn't know anything about who was pardoned, supposedly, Eric Holder.

-And now we've got this Obama's top terrorism and intelligence advisor, John Brennan, heads a firm that was cited in March for breaching sensitive files in the State Department's passport office, according to a State Department Inspector General report released in July.
+And now we've got this, Obama's top terrorism and intelligence advisor, John Brennan, heads a firm that was cited in March for breaching sensitive files in the State Department's passport office, according to a State Department Inspector General report released in July.

-So, during a State Department briefing, March 21, 2008, McCormick confirmed that the contractor had accessed the passport files of presidential candidates Obama, Hillary, and McCain, and that the inspector general had launched an investigation.
+So, during a State Department briefing, March 21, 2008, McCormick confirmed that the contractor had accessed the passport files of presidential candidates Obama, Hillary, and McCain, and that the Inspector General had launched an investigation.

 But his intelligence advisor was involved in the security breach.